-What Where When Analysed by Data Custodian

-An underground All wells used by Collected in the last Minister's Minister's

-water sample to be licensed week of February Department Department

-collected by the underground water and submitted to

-licence holder from users the Minister by the

-each well and end of March,

-submitted for annually

-salinity analysis

-Underground water Full network of Monthly or at least Minister's Minister's

-levels will be observation wells once every three Department and Department

-monitored by DENR completed in the months the SA MDB NRM

-and/or the SA MDB Unconfined and (approximately Board

-NRM Board Confined Aquifers February, May,

-August and

-November)

-Underground water Observation wells Six monthly Minister's Minister's

-salinity will be outlined in Table 4 collection Department Department

-monitored by DENR (immediately after

-and/or the SA MDB the completion of

-NRM Board the irrigation

-season), every year

-Read and record All meters At least once each Minister's Minister's

-meter readings from year Department and Department

-all meters the SA MDB NRM

-Board
+What Where When Analysed by Data Custodian An underground water sample to be collected by the licence holder from each well and submitted for salinity analysis All wells used by licensed underground water users Collected in the last week of February and submitted to the Minister by the end of March, annually DEWNR DEWNR Underground water levels will be monitored by DENR and/or the SAMDB NRM Board Full network of observation wells completed in the Unconfined and Confined Aquifers Monthly or at least once every three months (approximately February, May, August and November) DEWNR and the SA MDB NRM Board DEWNR Underground water salinity will be monitored by DEWNR and/or the SAMDB NRM Board Observation wells outlined in Table 4 Six monthly collection (immediately after the completion of the irrigation season), every year DEWNR DEWNR Read and record meter readings from all meters All meters At least once each year DEWNR and the SA MDB NRM Board DEWNR

-8.2 | Principles
+8.2 Principles

-8.2.1 | General monitoring, evaluation and reporting
+8.2.1 General monitoring, evaluation and reporting

-- 26. Monitoring of the resources will be undertaken by either licence holders, the SA MDB NRM Board and/or the Minister's Department and these responsibilities are outlined in Table 6. - 27.
+- 26. Monitoring of the resources will be undertaken by either licence holders, the SAMDB NRM Board and/or DEWNR and these responsibilities are outlined in Table 6. - 27.
+Where the SAMDB NRM Board or DEWNR undertakes monitoring, opportunities to build the capacity and experience of Aboriginal nations in water resource management will be considered - 28.
 Monitoring methods are to be undertaken in a manner that is consistent with best-practice.
-Sufficient documentation will be maintained to demonstrate that representative samples were collected, chain of custody maintained and sufficient quality assurance was achieved. - 28.
-Once each year, the Minister's Department will prepare a summary of the patterns in use of underground water trends in underground water levels and underground water salinity levels.
+Sufficient documentation will be maintained to demonstrate that representative samples were collected, chain of custody maintained and sufficient quality assurance was achieved. - 29.
+Once each year, DEWNR will prepare a summary of the patterns in use of underground water trends in underground water levels and underground water salinity levels.
 The summary of trends will place the annual data in the context of the full record of trends in underground water levels and salinity and be used to assess the performance of this Plan.
-The summary will be placed on the SA MDB NRM Board's website. - 29.
-Where the underground water level or underground water salinity specified in principle 8 is exceeded or may potentially be exceeded, the SA MDB NRM Board and the Minister's Department must: - i. immediately investigate the cause - ii. determine whether the exceedance is a threat to the condition of the resource and/or users of the resource - iii. determine whether changes to the allocation and taking regime are required - iv. notify the community.
+The summary will be placed on the SAMDB NRM Board's website. - 30.
+Where the underground water level or underground water salinity specified in principle 8 is exceeded or may potentially be exceeded, the SAMDB NRM Board and DEWNR must: - i. immediately investigate the cause - ii. determine whether the exceedance is a threat to the condition of the resource and/or users of the resource - iii. determine whether changes to the allocation and taking regime are required - iv. notify the community including the Ngarrindjeri and First Peoples

-8.2.2 | Annual water use report
+8.2.2 Annual water use report

-- 30. An annual water use report for the Prescribed Resource is to be submitted by the licensee to the Minister or his/her delegate by 31 July of each year and will provide information pertaining to the following: - i. the volume of water used by the licensee and recorded for each meter during the water use year - ii. water use efficiency and irrigation scheduling - iii. the area of each crop type irrigated - iv. total volume of water used by the licensee on each crop type - v. irrigation rate for each crop type - vi. problems with water quality, water logging, perched watertables or dryland salinity - vii. the nature of any soil moisture monitoring devices used on the relevant land - viii. future plans for water use developments - ix. detail of allocation transfers - x. any other information as requested by the SA MDB NRM Board.
+- 31. An annual water use report for the prescribed resource is to be submitted by the licensee to the Minister or his/her delegate by 31 July of each year and will provide information pertaining to the following: - i. the volume of water used by the licensee and recorded for each meter during the water use year - ii. water use efficiency and irrigation scheduling - iii. the area of each crop type irrigated - iv. total volume of water used by the licensee on each crop type - v. irrigation rate for each crop type - vi. problems with water quality, water logging, perched watertables or dryland salinity - vii. the nature of any soil moisture monitoring devices used on the relevant land - viii. future plans for water use developments - ix. detail of allocation transfers - x. any other information as requested by the SAMDB NRM Board.

-8.2.3 | Plan review
+8.2.3 Plan review